ewerk/gradle-plugins/querydsl-plugin/readme.md

 This plugin makes it easy to generate [Querydsl](http://www.querydsl.com/) classes within a project.
-Different annotation processors can be activated via the plugins configurations.
-The plugin will not managed 3rd party libraries.
+Different annotation processors can be activated via the plugins configuration.
+The plugin will not manage 3rd party libraries.
 It is still up to the end user to add the required dependencies like Hibernate, Spring Data Mongo and the needed Querydsl libs.

 Please have a look at the plugins [change log](change_log.md).